zgbkdlm/tme/docs/source/readings.rst

 It is also shown by Zhao et al. (2020) and Zhao (2021) that TME can be used in Gaussian filtering and smoothering, as well as deep GP regression problems.

-The implementations and math in the docstrings are based on Zhao (2021).

 - Didier Dacunha-Castelle and Danielle Florens-Zmirou.
 Estimation of the coefficients of a diffusion from discrete observations.
 Stochastics, 19(4):263–284, 1986.